American Depositions/Canadian Discovery Examinations

 We have recently added an asterisk to show the “with Distinction”, namely, QRR*.

-Realtime writing is the instant display of translated steno notes on to “receiving” laptop screens or, more commonly nowadays, tablets and/or iPads, in much the same way as television captioning broadcasts live subtitled text.
+Realtime writing is the instant display of text (translated from the stenographer’s machine) onto “receiving” laptop screens or, more commonly nowadays, tablets/iPads, in much the same way as television captioning broadcasts live subtitled text.

-In a courtroom, deposition or arbitration, the realtime feed is usually limited to the receiving devices in the room but with the advent of streaming, the feed can be made directly to a receiving party via the internet, with the receiving party using a password to access the live text from anywhere in the world, so long as there is a stable internet connection.
+In a hearing, a courtroom, deposition or arbitration, the realtime feed is usually limited to the receiving devices in the room but with the advent of streaming, the feed can be sent direct to a user who is not in the room but perhaps back at the office, ie. remotely.
+This remote user will a code and password from the stenographer to access the live text from anywhere in the world, so long as there is a stable internet connection.

 Verbatim Speech-To-Text Reporter